skbormann/stata-tools/sgpv/README.md

 ### fdrisk
 *   Rewrite to use Mata whenever possible instead of workarounds in Stata -> Shorten the code and make it faster
-* 	Evaluate input of options directly with the expression parser `= XXX' to allow more flexible input -> somewhat done, but not available for all options
 * 	Rewrite input logic for nullspace and altspace to allow spaces in the input and make it easier to generate inputs in the dialog box

 ### plotsgpv